Podcasts that will have you learning and laughing in public

 Hosted by Gil Faizon (Nick Kroll) and George St. Geegland (John Mulaney)

 “Charmed, I’m sure.”
 Join George and Gil as they tackle completely outdated and inappropriate subjects like the untimely death of Princess Diana and other topics they have no business discussing.
-Both men first appeared in the cult classic Kroll show in a series of skits called “too much tuna.”
-The skits involved Gil and George “pranking” unsuspecting and uninterested guest with sandwiches filled with an absurd amount of “tuna fish”.
+Both men first appeared in the cult classic, Kroll Show, performing in a series of skits called “Too Much Tuna.”
+The skits involved Gil and George “pranking” unsuspecting and uninterested guests with sandwiches filled with an absurd amount of “tuna fish”.
 This Podcast starts fresh off their stint on Broadway.
 No seriously, Gil Faizon (Kroll) and George St. Geegland (Mulaney) had a lengthy run on Broadway.
 Against the best advice of podcast heavyweight Ira Glass, these two elderly freeloaders have put together an uncomfortable masterpiece of a season.